Why is attendance important?

 Any student absences are authorised at the discretion of the Principal.
 Should a circumstance arise where a parent/carer believes it is imperative that their child needs to be taken out of school they must complete a Student Leave of Absence form and request permission from the Principal in person by making an appointment to meet with her to enable her to consider their request.
 Where the decision is taken to refuse permission, and should the parent ignore this, the absence will remain unauthorised.
 In addition, it is likely that the Academy will issue a penalty fine and that the family losing their child’s school place.

-If a pupil is unable to attend school due to illness or other circumstances, parents/carers should contact the School Office before 8.15am for every day of the child’s absence.
+If a pupil is unable to attend school due to illness or other circumstances, parents/carers should leave a voicemail on the absence phone line before 8.15am for every day of the child’s absence.

 If the academy has not heard from you by 9am, we will contact you directly.